The Swan

 In Greek mythology, Cygnus has been identified with several swans: Zeus disguised himself as a swan to seduce Leda.
 Also, Orpheus was transformed into a swan after his murder, placed near his lyre (the constellation Lyra).

-Deneb is one of the stars in the Summer Triangle, but despite their similar brightnesses (all are 0th or 1st magnitude stars), it is much MUCH further away: 2600 light years to Vega’s 25 or Altair’s 17.
-This makes Deneb a blue supergiant star, so large it would extend to the Earth’s orbit if placed in our Solar System.
+Deneb is one of the stars in the Summer Triangle, but despite their similar brightnesses (all are 0th or 1st magnitude stars), it is much MUCH further away: 2600 light years to Vegaβs 25 or Altairβs 17.
+This makes Deneb a blue supergiant star, so large it would extend to the Earthβs orbit if placed in our Solar System.
 It has been losing mass throughout its evolution, but at ~20 times the mass of the Sun, is destined to one day become a supernova.

-The Summer Triangle itself doesn’t appear to have very historic roots: it appears to have become popular only since the early 20th century.
+The Summer Triangle itself doesnβt appear to have very historic roots: it appears to have become popular only since the early 20th century.

 The three constellations of the Summer Triangle have all been represented as birds: Cygnus the Swan, Aquila the Eagle, and Lyra

-• not as the Harp we all know but as “Vultur Cadens” - the falling vulture.
+- not as the Harp we all know but as βVultur Cadensβ - the falling vulture.
 Together they might represent the Stymphyalian Birds - one of the twelve Labors of Hercules.

 Map of Cygnus

-Several prominent stars are also in Cygnus: the long-period variable Chi (χ) Cygni varies about 10 magnitudes with an inconsistent period of about 400 days.
-At brightest, it can briefly be seen with the naked eye or binoculars; at faintest (mag ~14) you’d need a larger telescope.
-61 Cygni was the first star whose distance was measured from its parallax; HDE 226868 is the visual component of a binary star containing Cygnus X-1 - the first black hole discovered.
+Just sweeping over the constellation with binoculars or a low-power eyepiece is satisfying: hazy patches of nebulosity, and clusters pop up, and even the background has structure with the silhouette of the Great Rift against the Milky Way.β¨ β¨ Several prominent stars are also in Cygnus: the long-period variable Chi (Ο) Cygni varies about 10 magnitudes with an inconsistent period of about 400 days.
+At brightest, it can briefly be seen with the naked eye or binoculars; at faintest (mag ~14) youβd need a larger telescope.
+61 Cygni was the first star whose distance was measured from its parallax; HDE 226868 is the visual component of a binary star containing Cygnus X-1 - the first black hole discovered.β¨

 Things to See in Cygnus